2Tough/2Tough/README.md

 - Hi, I’m @2Tough, nice to meet you!
 - I’m interested in DIY, self-learning, programming and working out.
 To get better and learn, I try to build something everyday!
 - Learning is a path that never ends.
-I use Freecodecamp, The Odin Project and Scrimba to learn frontend, including React.
+I have used Freecodecamp, The Odin Project and Scrimba to learn frontend, including React.
+Now doing the MOOC courses for Java, python, and data science from the university of Helsinki.
-- Recently started learning a C++ and working in Java.
+- Recently started learning a Three js also.
 - Reach me at: polaski.dev@gmail.com

 <!---